 Within this setting, there is a familial atmosphere at the school.
 The small enrollment makes it possible for every child to be known to all the teachers and administrators.
 The school policies of tolerance, kindness, and inclusion mean that each student is welcomed and respected as an individual, and encouraged to develop in all areas.
 Working closely with the school staff, the Westminster Parents Club provides a venue for parental involvement in the school and a strong social network for Westminster families.

-Westminster School admits students without regard to gender, sexual orientation, race, religion, national or ethnic origin; likewise, the school does not discriminate in the administration of its educational policies, personnel policies, or other school programs.
+Westminster School admits students without regard to gender, race, religion, national or ethnic origin, or sexual orientation; likewise, the school does not discriminate in the administration of its educational policies, personnel policies, or other school programs.
 Harassment of any kind, including sexual harassment, is against Westminster School policy.
 A parent or student who has questions or concerns regarding the implementation of school policies should address those concerns to a member of the school administration.

 Student Body and Enrollment